Things to Consider Before Buying a Vacation Property

 by Katherine Watkins on Aug 7, 2011

 Do you have a strong desire for a vacation home?
 Your own vacation property can be a wonderful haven providing you with solitude and relaxation.
-It may also be a residence close to fun and activities that you enjoy.
-There are certain factors that you should take into consideration before making a purchase of vacation property.
+It may also be a residence close to the fun and activities that you enjoy.
+There are certain factors that you should take into consideration before purchasing a vacation property.
 Here are a few tips to help you in making a wise decision.

 * Consider Location, Location, Location